Semior001/semior001.github.io/cv.md

 ## Interests
 I enjoy reading both fantastic and scientific literature.
 I also occasionally play computer games and develop small projects to enhance my life.

+## Pet-projects
+You're welcome to check out my [github](https://github.com/Semior001) account, where I store some of my pet-projects. <br/>

+Worth mentioning: <br/>
+- [gRoxy](https://github.com/Semior001/groxy) - a simple mocking server with reverse-proxy capabilities for gRPC, written in Go.
+Benchmarks show the better performance on small set of requests compared to [gripmock](https://github.com/tokopedia/gripmock), [wiremock](https://wiremock.org).
+Has a simple YAML interface for configuration.<br/>
+- [releaseit](https://github.com/Semior001/releaseit) - release notes builder, have used it in several projects to generate release notes for the project, based on pull requests and commits.